Ama362/technical-writing-portfolio/README.md

 - **User Guide Sample**
   Description: A user guide providing clear instructions and workflows about Smart Wifi Plug.
   Tools used: Google docs
-  File: Check the doc folder in this reepository to find the file.
+  File: Check the doc folder in this repository to find the file.

 ---